aswardly/sstest/README.md

 Introduction
 ------------
 This is a submission for Salestock Backend Dev test built using Zend Framework 2.
-This application acts as webservice endpoints for the requested business scenario (Order Processing).
+This application acts as webservice endpoints for the requested business scenario (Order Processing) using HTTP protocol.
 Application is built using the foundation from [Zend Skeleton Application](https://github.com/zendframework/ZendSkeletonApplication).
 The ZF2 version used is 2.4.11.